Aboriginal and Torres Strait Islander readers are advised that the following contains images of people who have died.

-RDN's Aboriginal Engagement plan
+RDN's Aboriginal Engagement Strategy

-The AEP builds on RDN’s existing commitments and relationships including the longstanding Memorandum of Understanding with the Aboriginal Health and Medical Research Council of New South Wales (AH&MRC of NSW), embedded cultural awareness and safety training for staff, and the well-established work plans for Aboriginal Medical Services.
+The AES builds on RDN’s existing commitments and relationships including the longstanding Memorandum of Understanding with the Aboriginal Health and Medical Research Council of New South Wales (AH&MRC of NSW), embedded cultural awareness and safety training for staff, and the well-established work plans for Aboriginal Medical Services.

-The AEP aims to increase RDN staff awareness of cultural safety and cultural competency, and support RDN’s broader strategic goals that relate to Aboriginal health equity.
+The AES aims to increase RDN staff awareness of cultural safety and cultural competency, and support RDN’s broader strategic goals that relate to Aboriginal health equity.
 It sets out objectives to achieve these aims.

 Since its inception, RDN has reaffirmed its commitment to health equity and equality for Aboriginal people, through Dr Ros Bullock’s speech at the 2017 Rural GPs Conference; and participation in events acknowledging Aboriginal Significant Days of Commemoration including the 10th Anniversary of the Apology to the Stolen Generations, National Sorry Day, National Reconciliation Week and NAIDOC Week.